Key takeaways

 Current Ratio Monitoring

 Working capital trends reveal operational health.
-Track DSO for collections, monitor DPO for vendor payment timing, watch DIO if you carry stock.
-For practical guidance, explore working capital advisory for SMEs.
+Track DSO for collections, monitor DPO for vendor payment timing, and watch DIO if you carry stock.

 Liquidity Forecast Tools

-Liquidity forecast tools project cash forward, the gold standard is a 13 week rolling forecast with weekly inflows and outflows.
-For modeling methods, see AI-powered cash flow forecasting India.
+Liquidity forecast tools project cash forward.
+The gold standard is a 13 week rolling forecast with weekly inflows and outflows.

-Scenario planning should be instant, best, base, and worst cases, large customer delay, sales drop by 20 percent, vendor terms shift, or tax outflows bunch together.
-In India, include GST schedules, TDS, and advance tax dates, statutory payments cannot be deferred like vendor bills.
+Scenario planning should be instant: best, base, and worst cases.
+Model a large customer delay, a sales drop by 20 percent, vendor terms shifting, or tax outflows bunching together.
+In India, always include GST schedules, TDS, and advance tax dates.
+Statutory payments cannot be deferred like vendor bills.

 Additional Technical Requirements